AdobeDocs/experience-manager-65.en/help/sites-developing/model-data.md

 Do not use workspaces for access control.
 Visibility of content for a particular group of users is not a good argument to separate things into different workspaces.
 JCR features "Access Control" in the content repository to provide for that.

-Workspaces are the boundary for references and query.
+Workspaces are the boundaries for references and queries.

 #### Example {#example-3}